MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/Add-Content.md

 This example appends a value to text files in the current directory but excludes files based on their file name.

-The **Path** parameter to specifies all `.txt` files in the current directory, but the **Exclude** parameter ignores file names that match the specified pattern.

-The **Value** parameter specifies the text string that is written to the files.

 ```powershell
 Add-Content -Path .\*.txt -Exclude help* -Value 'End of file'
 ```

+The **Path** parameter to specifies all `.txt` files in the current directory, but the **Exclude** parameter ignores file names that match the specified pattern.
+The **Value** parameter specifies the text string that is written to the files.

 ### Example 2: Add a date to the end of the specified files

 This example appends the date to files in the current directory and displays the date in the PowerShell console.

-The `Add-Content` creates two new files in the current directory.
-The **Value** parameter contains the output of the `Get-Date`

-The **PassThru** parameter outputs the added contents to the pipeline.
-Because there is no other cmdlets to receive the output, it is displayed in the PowerShell console.

-The `Get-Content` cmdlet displays the updated file, `DateTimeFile1.log`.

 ```powershell
 Add-Content -Path .\DateTimeFile1.log, .\DateTimeFile2.log -Value (Get-Date) -PassThru